Apply for Excess Proceeds

 In the alternative, the owner of a property pending sale for delinquent taxes may enter into a payment contract to avoid the sale of their property.
 These contracts may be entered only after the judgment of foreclosure, and will normally require an upfront non-refundable payment and non-refundable installment payments thereafter.
 If this property owner chooses not to enter into a contract, or did enter into a contract and later defaulted on those installment payments, the property will proceed in the sale process.

 Notices of the intent to sell properties on the courthouse steps are mailed to the last property owners on record with Jackson County and other interested parties such as escrow companies with deeds of trust.
-A notice of the sale and a legal description of the properties to be offered are published in a local newspaper for 4 consecutive weeks prior to sale.
-A scheduled sale parcel will appear in the paper for 4 weeks even though a property owner may have paid the delinquent tax after the first week of publication.
+A notice of the sale and a legal description of the properties to be offered are published in a local newspaper for four consecutive weeks prior to sale.
+A scheduled sale parcel will appear in the paper for four weeks even though a property owner may have paid the delinquent tax after the first week of publication.

 Department of Civil Process